redhat-gpte-labs/practical-intro-to-container-security/lab2.md

 #### Exercise

-NOTE: Only the bastion host is public accesible via ssh.
-You will log into the bastion host first, then login to the individual servers from there.
+NOTE: Only the bastion host is publicly accessible via ssh.
+You will need to log into the bastion host first, then login to the individual servers from there.

 Right click on the desktop to open a terminal window.

-Using the global user id (GUID) you obtained from the registration page, login to the bastion host.
+Substitute the global user id (GUID) you obtained from the registration page to login to the bastion host as the cloud-user user.

 ~~~shell
 ssh cloud-user@{{BASTION}}